Doc Searls: Overview

 In The World Is Flat, Thomas L. Friedman calls Searls "one of the most respected technology writers in America."

 Searls' two academic fellowships both began in 2006.
 At the Berkman Center for Internet & Society he leads ProjectVRM, which guides independent software development communities working on Vendor Relationship Management (VRM).
 The purpose of VRM is to equip individuals with tools that provide both independence from vendor "lock-in" and better means for engaging with vendors.
 VRM tools and methods also help individuals engage with government and other non-commercial organizations.
 At the Center for Information Technology and Society (CITS) at the University of California, Santa Barbara, Searls is studying both the nature of infrastructure and of the Internet as a form of infrastructure.

 In April 2012, his book The Intention Economy: When Customers Take Charge was published.
 Searls coined the term in an article for Linux Journal.
 He wrote: "The Intention Economy grows around buyers, not sellers.
 It leverages the simple fact that buyers are the first source of money, and that they come ready-made.
 You don't need advertising to make them."

 In September 2018, Searls spoke at TedX Santa Barbara, giving a talk titled "The Story isn't the Whole Story:

 Journalism in the digital age is challenged by a business model of automated advertising that creates widespread distrust.
 Truth is getting lost in the process.
 What can we do about that?"

 Background

-The nickname "Doc" is what Searls calls a "fossil remnant" of "Doctor Dave," his humorous persona at WDBS (now WXDU) radio at Duke University in Durham, North Carolina, in the late 1970s.
+The nickname "Doc" is what Searls calls a "fossil remnant" of "Doctor Dave", his humorous persona at WDBS (now WXDU) radio at Duke University in Durham, North Carolina, in the late 1970s.
 Following his work in radio, Searls co-founded Hodskins Simone & Searls (HS&S).
-Searls' consultancy, The Searls Group, was spun out of HS&S in the early 1990s.
+Searls's consultancy, The Searls Group, was spun out of HS&S in the early 1990s.
 He is a frequent speaker at business and industry events, under the auspices of The Searls Group.

 Searls is a 1969 graduate of Guilford College.
-While Searls' permanent home is in Santa Barbara, he and his family currently live most of the year near his work at Harvard.
+While Searls's permanent home is in Santa Barbara, he and his family currently live most of the year near his work at Harvard.